HTML Comments Guide

 17</body>

-1<!-- Main navigation bar - Generated dynamically by the CMS -->
+1<!-- Main navigation - generated dynamically by the CMS, do not edit directly -->

 2<nav id="main-nav">...</nav>